trancos54/ObrasHG/Assets/README.txt

 Place your app assets here.

+- Create an asset catalog Assets.xcassets in Xcode and add an image set named "Logo".
-- Replace Assets.xcassets/Logo.imageset/Logo.png with the provided logo image (square PNG recommended, 1024x1024).
+- Replace the "Logo" image with your provided logo image (square PNG recommended, 1024x1024).
-- The sample references an asset named "Logo".
+- The UI references an asset named "Logo" for branding.